 Proactive Career Development: Take Charge!

-- Obtain mentors (on/off campus) for multiple areas of your career planning
+Obtain mentors (on and off campus) for multiple areas of your career planning, for example including mentors with:

-- Reputation of placing trainees in great positions
+- Reputation for placing trainees in great positions

 - Very successful grant applicant